KsoonQuea/KsoonQuea/README.md

 # Hi there, My name is **Quea Kuang Soon** 👋 Feel free to call me *KS*
-🔭: I am the code farmer and small trader
+🔭: I am the code farmer

-### Some fun fact about me
-:smile: I am...
-- the full time code farmer

 ### List of Skills
 🌱: I am passionate in **Web, App development**.